changliu-99/liu_lab/index.md

 # Liu Lab Welcome!

-We are a human movement science lab at University of Illinois Chicago investigating brain activity during whole-body movement particularly gait, and leverage such the brain-body dynamics to inform rehabilitation decisions for aging population and people with neurological deficits.
+<span style="color:blue; font-size:3em">We are a human movement science lab at University of Illinois Chicago investigating brain activity during whole-body movement particularly gait, and leverage such the brain-body dynamics to inform rehabilitation decisions for aging population and people with neurological deficits. </span>

 {% include section.html %}

 ## Highlights